Pregnancy and Increased Carpal Tunnel Risk

 Healthy weight gain during pregnancy is essential, but it can also contribute to carpal tunnel syndrome.
 The additional weight puts extra stress on your joints and tissues, including those in your wrists.

-See also Nerve Damage and Carpal Tunnel Syndrome
+See also Carpal Tunnel and Chronic Pain

 4. Posture Changes